Tmahrberg/my-digital-journey/src/site/notes/My Digital Journey/Welcome.md

 ---

 [[My Digital Journey/Welcome\|Welcome]]
-This is my first note
+This is my "Digital Garden" aka my little blog to keep my notes and to share it to other people!

+Here i will share notes about food to technology.